 All papers will get a DOI number as a unique identifier on each article.
 DOIs are valuable for recognizing and citing online articles

 Errata and Retractions

-Society of Diabetic Nephropathy Prevention as the publisher is committed to maintaining the accuracy and integrity of the scientific record.
+Society of Diabetic Nephropathy Prevention as the publisher of the journals is committed to maintaining the accuracy and integrity of the scientific record.
 Retractions will be mentioned where necessitated according to the COPE guidelines.
-Errors in an article that influence the material of the paper, like results, figures or the manuscript’s metadata, like the author’s list, will be modified by the publication of an Erratum.
-Authors can send an email to report errors in their manuscripts, by addressing, article title with DOI number the place of error.
+Errors in an article that influence the material of the paper, like results, figures, or the manuscript’s metadata, like the author’s list, will be modified by the publication of an Erratum.
+Authors can send an email to report errors in their manuscripts, by addressing, the article title with the DOI number and the place of error.